Thursday, June 16, 2011

 Make sure to look over the preceding link to prepare for both parts of the exam.

-As the examination description notes, you can take Part One and Part Two beginning Wednesday, July 27; you have until midnight Friday,
+As the examination description notes, you can take Part One and Part Two beginning Tuesday, May 2; you have until midnight Friday,

-July 29, to complete both parts of the examination.
+May 5, to complete both parts of the examination.

-The final examination will follow the identical format of the midterm.
-And you might want to look over some very good responses from both parts of the midterm.
+you might want to look over some very good responses from both parts of that midterm.

 Take your quiz right away--you do not have to study for this week's quiz.